johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     This song makes me feel quite queasy.
 The melodic choices are strikingly discordant and overwhelming.

-    It's not unpleasant but it is disorienting.
+    It’s not unpleasant but it is disorienting.
 Like having had one too many gins at the bar and then deciding to get on a merrigoround.

 - country: "Malta"
   shortcode: "MLT"